crichmond1989/micro-ui-poc/README.md

 ## Code Structure

 The POC includes all domains in the same git repository because the projects are intentionally small for readability.
-In a mature setup each `poc-*` folder would be their own git repository, with their own pipeline and code deployments.
+In a mature setup each `poc-*` folder would be its own git repository, with its own pipeline and code deployments.
 One of the major advantages of the Micro UI strategy is independent development and release schedules.

 ## Container Domains